SentionLimited/BezierCurveFit/README.md

 # BezierCurveFit

-Contributors: Djelal Osman and Alexander Bridi
+BezierCurveFit is an implementation of a novel curve fitting algorithm developed by Djelal Osman and Alexander Bridi whilst working at Sention Ltd.